ada-lyn/ada-lyn.github.io/index.md

 This confirms our intuition.
 Most of the people that liked the product can put a simple adjective / the number of stars, to quickly say what they think.
 For negative reviews, this would be harder, at least if you want to give a constructive review.

-Now, for the body length
+Now, for the review body length:

 <p float="left">
   <img src="/img/products/rating_vs_review_length_Books.png" width="49.5%" />